 Approximately \$0.9 million of the improvement in the fiscal 2005 gross margin resulted from the recognition in 2005 of profit deferred by the semiconductor equipment segment in prior years pursuant to our revenue recognition policy.
 The small increase in the amount of revenue deferred during fiscal 2005 compared to 2004 was more than offset by an increase in deferred cost.
 In contrast, a significant portion of the revenue deferred in fiscal 2005 to later years was from the first two small batch vertical furnaces delivered during the year for which we deferred \$1.0 million of both revenue and costs.
-For information on the components of deferred profit as of the end of fiscal years 2005 and 2004, refer to "Revenue Recognition" in Note 1 to the consolidated financials statements.
+For information on the components of deferred profit as of the end of fiscal years 2005 and 2004, refer to "Revenue Recognition" in Note 1 to the Consolidated Financial Statements in the Annual Report on Form 10-K incorporated by reference into this prospectus.
 Another factor contributing to the improvement in the gross profit percentage of the semiconductor segment was a reduction in the amount of inventory write-downs to \$0.3 million in fiscal 2005, as compared to \$0.6 million in 2004, resulting from increased operating activities.
 Discontinuation of an automation product contributed to the inventory write-downs in fiscal 2005.
 The higher write-offs in fiscal 2004 are primarily due to approximately \$0.3 million of excess inventory acquired from Kokusai written-down from the value at which it was included in the audited financial statements of the acquired business.
 Sales of inventory written down in prior periods were not significant.